RediSearch/RediSearch/docs/docs/Quick_Start.md

 ---
-title: "RediSearch quick start"
+title: "Search and Query quick start"
 linkTitle: "Quick start"
 weight: 1
 description: >
-    Get started with RediSearch
+    Get started with Search and Query
 ---

-## Set up RediSearch
+## Set up Search and Query

-There are several ways to set up a Redis database with the RediSearch module enabled.
+There are several ways to set up a Redis database with the Search and Query module enabled.

 ### Redis Cloud

-RediSearch is available on all Redis Cloud managed services.
+Search and Query is available on all Redis Cloud managed services.
 A Redis Cloud Fixed subscription offers a completely free managed database with up to 30MB.

 [Create a free Redis Cloud account here](https://redis.com/try-free/) and select **Redis Stack** as your database type.
 For more detailed instructions, see the [Redis Stack and modules quick start](https://docs.redis.com/latest/modules/modules-quickstart/#set-up-a-redis-cloud-database).

 ### Run with Docker

-To run RediSearch with Docker, use the `redis-stack-server` Docker image:
+To run Search and Query with Docker, use the `redis-stack-server` Docker image:

 ```sh
 $ docker run -d --name redis-stack-server -p 6379:6379 redis/redis-stack-server:latest